 All general behavior guidelines for the Auburn Public Library are in effect while using the Media Lab.

-No food or drinks of any kind are permitted.
+No food or drink of any kind is permitted.

 Please notify a Librarian if any equipment in the Media Lab is not working properly.

 Computers and Equipment (equipment for use in the Media Lab only)